Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that secures access to an element in a list
+Add a function that replaces an element